TUDelft-MUDE/book/book/time_series/stationarity.md

 Var(S_t)=\mathbb{E}((S_t-\mu)^2)=c_0=\sigma^2
 $$

 Notice that we have introduced the new notation $S_t$ to denote a stationary time series.
-The time series $Y_t$ is then a non-stationary time series.
+The time series $Y_t$ is then potentially a non-stationary time series.

+The white noise stochastic model introduced here is stationary ([Section 4.2](noiseandstoch)).

 ## Why stationary time series?

 Stationarity is important if we want to use a time series for forecasting (predicting future behaviour), which is not possible if the statistical properties change over time.